terraform-google-modules/terraform-google-event-function/README.md

 ## Terraform Created Source Files

-If you have `local_file` terraform resources that need to be included in the function's archive include them in the optional `source_dependent_files`.
+If you have `local_file` Terraform resources that need to be included in the function's archive include them in the optional `source_dependent_files`.

 This will tell the module to wait until those files exist before creating the archive.